bendalab/thunderfish/doc/eodexplorer.md

-  -h, --help            show this help message and exit --version             show program's version number and exit -l                    list all available data columns and exit -j [JOBS]             number of jobs run in parallel.
+  -h, --help            show this help message and exit --version             show program's version number and exit -l                    list all available data columns and exit -j [JOBS]             number of jobs run in parallel for loading waveform data.
 Without argument use
                         all CPU cores.
   -D {all,allpower,noise,timing,ampl,relampl,power,relpower,phase,time,width,none}
                         default selection of data columns, check them with the